WFA Elections

 RESULTS OF ELECTION ON BYLAWS CHANGES

-WFA’s bylaws have not been revised or updated since 2012.
-The Council proposed some changes to WFA’s bylaws to: 1) address some outdated language and statements that do not apply to WFA’s function; 2) change the structure of the Council by reducing the number of members from 11 to 9 as well as allow for the election of Councilors that are responsible for leading (chairing) critical WFA committees (e.g., Scholarship, Grant).
+WFA’s bylaws were revised in 2012 and again in 2024.
+Changes in 2024: 1) addressed some outdated language and statements that do not apply to WFA’s function; 2) changed the structure of the Council by reducing the number of members from 11 to 9 as well as allowed for the election of Councilors that are responsible for leading (chairing) critical WFA committees (e.g., Scholarship, Grant).
 The 2 positions proposed for elimination were Vice President, Latin America and 1 General Councilor.
-The Vice President, North America position would be changed to Vice President.
-Electronic voting was open for 30 days to current members.
+The Vice President, North America position was changed to Vice President.
+In spring 2024, electronic voting was open for 30 days to current members.
 Thirty-five percent of the active membership voted in the election and they voted overwhelmingly in support of both ballot measures.
-You can view the election results by going to: https://vote.electionrunner.com/election/T0Lvm/results The proposed bylaws changes can be viewed here > Changes to outdated language are indicated in yellow highlight; changes to Council organizational structure are highlighted in blue.
+The bylaws changes can be viewed here > Changes to outdated language are indicated in yellow highlight; changes to Council organizational structure are highlighted in blue.